dmf-archive/IPWT/README.md

 ## What is IPWT?

-> **TL;DR:** Consciousness is the synergistic information generated within a workspace instance for minimizing predictive error.
+> **TL;DR:** Consciousness is a dynamic process that emerges in the workspace to minimize free energy, with maximizing synergistic information as the optimal computational strategy.

 ## Project Timeline